-With this network, backed by Wipro’s technical expertise and distribution reach, we have been able to extend immediate support to 78 lakh people in 467 districts across 26 states and 3 union territories, in the form of food, dry rations and personal hygiene items.
+With this network, backed by Wipro’s technical expertise and distribution reach, we have been able to extend support across states to more than 83 lakh people for livelihood regeneration, food, dry rations and personal hygiene kits.

 STORIES FROM THE FIELD

 crisis from across the Foundation - the Field, Philanthropic Initiatives and the University, including all our Partners.

 Voices of Young Volunteers - packaging dry rations, assisting the National Helpline, creating databases of local resources Read more...

-More COVID-19 Stories and Struggles - the distress of a farmer in Haryana, or about access to maternal health care, or from PARI.
+More COVID-19 Stories and Struggles - the distress of a farmer in Haryana, or access to maternal health care, or from PARI.
 Read more...